aathanush/first_Discord_CHATBOT/README.md

 modules required: `flask` , `discord`, `nltk`

 The code was executed in replit and monitored by UptimeRobot

 NOTE: Bot still under progress

+Update: the bot wasn't very successful.
+I will try making the bot again

 Reference links: